-As of September 30, 2019, the Company performed a qualitative evaluation of its goodwill to determine whether it was more likely than not that the carrying value of the reporting unit, including goodwill, was in excess of the fair value of the reporting unit.
+As of September 30, 2020 and September 30, 2019, the Company performed a qualitative evaluation of its goodwill to determine whether it was more likely than not that the carrying value of the reporting unit, including goodwill, was in excess of the fair value of the reporting unit.
 In performing the qualitative assessment for each reporting unit, the Company considered, among other things, the year over year financial performance of the Company and its reporting units, macroeconomic conditions, changes in management or key personnel, and the performance of comparable companies versus the prior year.
-Based on the outcome of our qualitative evaluation, it was determined to be not more-likely-than-not that the carrying value of any reporting unit was greater than the fair value and no impairment charges were recorded.
-Further, no events have occurred since the qualitative assessment that would cause the Company to update this impairment testing.
+In the current year, these considerations also included the impacts of the global pandemic on the financial markets and economic conditions, as well as the Company's individual reporting units and associates.
+Based on the outcome of our qualitative evaluation, it was determined to be not more-likely-than-not that the carrying value of any reporting unit was greater than the fair value.
+Further, no events occurred since the qualitative assessment that would cause the Company to update this impairment testing and therefore the Company did not recognize any goodwill impairment during the years ended December 31, 2020 and December 31, 2019.

-Notes to Consolidated Statements of Financial Condition December 31, 2019 and 2018
+Notes to Consolidated Statements of Financial Condition December 31, 2020 and 2019